Daivik1520/SAM-v2/README.md

   - Create a feature branch
   - Commit with clear messages
   - Open a pull request with rationale and screenshots/logs where relevant
+ - Style & Scope
+   - Keep changes focused and minimal; match existing code style
+   - Add tests or logs where practical to ease review

 License
 - MIT — see the license notice in this repository.